nickap/vue-exit-intent/README.md

 How many seconds the user has to navigate before the pop-up gets triggered.
 **Give 0 to disable.**
 **This one TRIGGERS the popup.**

+- **touchDeviceSensitivity**
+On touch devices where there is no mouseleave event, the popup will get triggered on fast (touch)scroll up.
+The larger the number you will give, the more sesitive will be the pop-up on touch devices.
+**Give 0 to disable.**
+**This one TRIGGERS the popup on touch devices.**

 - **mouseOutEnabled**
 If false.
 Mouse out event will not trigger the pop-up.
 The user would have to reach navigateBeforeShowSeconds or scrollPercentage to get the popup.